 59% of children younger than 5 years do not have at least three books at home

 In Thailand, many children lack appropriate care and stimulation.
 A large number of parents, especially fathers, do not engage in learning activities with their young children.
-Access to children’s books – which is crucial for the child’s learning and imagination – is limited, especially in the poor households.
+Access to children’s books – which is crucial for the child’s learning and imagination – is limited, especially in poor households.
 Although participation in early childhood education makes a huge difference in a child’s development, around 15 per cent of children aged 3-5 years are not attending an early childhood education programme.
-For those who have received early learning experiences are not receiving the quality services in order to allow them to reach their full potentials.
+For those who do receive early learning experiences, they are often not receiving the quality services that would allow them to reach their full potential.

 UNICEF Thailand worked with policy makers across the Ministry of Education, Ministry of Public Health, Ministry of Interior and within the National Early Childhood Development Committee on developing the National Early Childhood Development Plan.
 This included advocacy on nutrition, parenting, the quality of services and skills of early childhood development (ECD) professionals using the Multiple Indicator Cluster Survey (MICS) data to ensure an equity focus and specific indicators tracking access to services for disadvantaged children, including children with disabilities, migrant children and children from poor families.
 UNICEF provided technical support for coordinating inputs from relevant ministries.